 What study areas are included?

-The 30-credit plan includes courses in:
+The 30-credit plan included courses in:

 - Scripture